Better caching plugin than W3 Total Cache

 W3 Total Cache is rarely updated and is not officially compatible with WP 4.4 as of yet.
 Many people are speculating that the author may have even abandoned this plugin.
 Issues with WP 4.4 are being reported and are not resolved.
 I would prefer a more stable and regularly updated caching plugin.

-WordPress users can directly install Breeze through WP Admin panel.
-For further instructions please follow this KB: https://support.cloudways.com/breeze-wordpress-cache-configuration/
+For existing apps, user can directly installed it through WP Admin panel.
+For instructions please follow this KB: https://support.cloudways.com/breeze-wordpress-cache-configuration/

 as I had some trouble with W3tc I was so keen to install Cloudways Breeze plugin (https://wordpress.org/plugins/wt-display-breeze/) - it is incredible fast!
 Before I checked different plugins ... now I can really recommend Breeze!